Eligibility criteria, payment rates and how to apply.

 - 2018 to 2019

-You must be employed as a qualified teacher in England in either a:
+Teachers must be employed in a state-funded school in England in either a:

 - secondary phase academy/free school

-- of employment for the last academic year from your employer
+- proof of employment for the year they claim

 Eligible subjects are: